CitizenBabbage/findTermInstances/README.md

 `findTermInstances("The Customer is not our client", "Customer, client")) => ["Customer", "client"]`

 Broadly speaking, the function works by filtering out all terms but the ones requested, returning an array of the found terms.

+It is generally case insensitive.
+However it distinguishes between lower and upper case 'i'.

 ### Prerequisites